joelhans/nurse.media/content/blog/0008_copywriting-checklist/index.md

 - almost never -> rarely
 - a number of -> many/some
 - first/#1 priority -> priority
+- over the course of -> over
+- oftentimes -> often

 All in all, find places where your copy snags the reader.
 Rewrite until it's seamless.